1. Home: Explore careers

 Career path and progression

-You’ll specialise in either theatre work, film or TV, but you could cross over between areas once established.
+You may specialise in theatre work, film or TV, but you could cross over between areas once established.

-With experience, you could become a wardrobe manager or move into set design, production design or stage management.
+With experience, you could become a wardrobe manager or move into:

 Current opportunities